amath-idm/scipy2022_pythonvpandemic/paper/python_pandemic.rst

    :scale: 35%
    :figclass: w

    Comparison of functionally identical code implemented without Sciris (left) and with (right).
-Tasks that take 30 lines of code without Sciris can be accomplished in 7 lines with it. :label:`sciris`
+In this example, tasks that together take 30 lines of code without Sciris can be accomplished in 7 lines with it. :label:`sciris`